Mgeraci19/SmackTalk/README.md

 # SmackTalk

-**SmackTalk** is a multiplayer party game inspired by Jackbox's *Quiplash*.
-Players answer prompts with witty responses and vote on their favorites in a tournament-style battle.
+**SmackTalk** is a multiplayer party game Players answer prompts with witty responses and vote on their favorites in a tournament-style battle.

 ## Tech Stack
 -   **Frontend**: Next.js 15 (App Router), React 19, TailwindCSS 4.